 Instructions

-Preheat the oven: Set your oven to 375°F to get it ready while you prep.
+Preheat the oven: Set your oven to 400°F to get it ready while you prep.

-Make the curry broth: In a 9x9 baking dish or 3.5-quart oven-safe braiser, add in the coconut milk, curry paste, garlic, soy sauce, fish sauce, and sesame oil.
+Make the curry broth: In a medium, shallow baking dish or 3.5-quart oven-safe braiser, add in the coconut milk, 1 tablespoon of curry paste, garlic, soy sauce, fish sauce, and sesame oil.
+Taste your red curry paste and if not too spicy, you can add up to two more tablespoons.
+I find Thai Kitchen brand to be more mild, so I add three.
+You can also add more soy sauce here (I add three tablespoons).
 Whisk to combine until smooth and the Thai red curry paste has dissolved into the coconut milk.

 Add the spinach: Toss the spinach into the dish and stir so the leaves are fully coated and evenly distributed across the base.